Selling a home without an EPC

 Energy Performance Certificates, commonly abbreviated to EPCs, are documents that are legally required to obtain before you sell your home, and they detail the energy efficiency of your property.

-Your questions answered when selling property without building regulations
+Your questions answered when selling property without an EPC

 ✅ Should I list my house or flat for sale before obtaining an EPC?

 The UK government mandates that most types of houses or flats must have a valid EPC in place before you sell your property.
 If you deliberately avoid trying to get the certificate and try to sell your home, you are making yourself vulnerable to potential fines.

 ✅ Will it cost me a lot of money to get an EPC for my property before selling?